Search: 719 results

 Crispus, the leader of the synagogue, believed in the Lord together with his entire household [joyfully acknowledging Him as Messiah and Savior]; and many of the Corinthians who heard [Paul’s message] were believing and being baptized.

-They said, "This man is persuading people to worship God in ways that are contrary to the Law."
+and said, "This fellow is inducing people to worship God in ways that violate our laws."

 And when Paul was now about to open his mouth, Gallio said unto the Jews, If it were a matter of wrong or wicked lewdness, O ye Jews, reason would that I should bear with you: